-Rat Poison Bait can be the most effective way to control rats, however the first thing to consider when attempting to control an infestation is how the rats gained access to your home or garden (or what has attracted them) in the first place.
+Rat Poison can be the most effective way to control rats, however the first thing to consider when attempting to control an infestation is how the rats gained access to your home or garden (or what has attracted them) in the first place.
 There is always a reason, and it is usually because food and or shelter is easily available.

-How to get Rid of Rats
+How To Get Rid of Rats

 After consideration of the above points I place the secured baits and/or traps in areas where the rats have been noticed.
 Then check for and remove carcasses as per the product label and continue with the program until no further activity is apparent.
 I often use rodent tracking dust when dealing with an infestation.
 Tracking dust can help identify entry points and runs which will help determine where to set rat traps and or rat poison and where to proof to prevent re infestation.